Synthetixio/synthetix/docs/contracts/Synthetix.md

 # Synthetix

+## Description

 !!! info "Work In Progress"
     This still needs to be cleaned up and the rest of my notes migrated in.

+!!! danger "Contract Header Out Of Date"
+    The average SNX balance computations described in the file docstring of this contract was correct for the sUSD-only system.
+The multicurrency version of Synthetix has made this obsolete and much of it should be deleted or rewritten.

 **Old:** Synthetix.sol: Has a list of Synths and understands issuance data for users to be able to mint and burn Synths.